 “The whole crew did a phenomenal job,” he says.
 “They were very professional.
 They explained everything and told me what to expect.”

 Thomas is no stranger to Castle Orthopaedics.
 In the two years before his shoulder surgery, he had two hip replacements — both performed at Castle Orthopaedics.

-Thomas was pleased that he was back to full duty just six weeks after the hip replacements.
+Now retired, Thomas was pleased that he was back to full duty just six weeks after the hip replacements.
 After his shoulder surgery, he returned to full duty in 14 weeks.

 “I could not ask for better outcomes,” Thomas says.
 “It was good to be able to get back to the job I loved.”